Lebanese Civil War: Infighting in East Beirut

 On 16 January 1990, General Aoun ordered all Lebanese media to cease using terms like "President" or "Minister" to describe Hrawi and other participants in the Taif government.
 The Lebanese Forces (LF), led by Samir Geagea, which had grown into a rival power broker in the Christian East Beirut, responded by suspending all its broadcasts.
 Tension with the LF grew, as Aoun feared that the militia was planning to link up with the Hrawi administration.

-On 31 January 1990, Lebanese Army forces loyal to Aoun attacked the LF positions in East Beirut, after Aoun had stated that it was in the national interest for the government to "unify the weapons" (i.e. that the LF must submit to his authority as acting head of state).
-The fighting continued until 8th March when Aoun announced a unilateral ceasefire and called for negotiations.
+On 31 January 1990, Lebanese Army forces loyal to Aoun attacked the LF positions in East Beirut, after Aoun had stated that it was in the national interest for the government to "unify the weapons", i.e. that the LF must submit to his authority as acting head of state.
+The fighting continued until 8 March when Aoun announced a unilateral ceasefire and called for negotiations.
 During this period East Beirut saw levels of destruction and casualties that it had not experienced during the entire 15 years of civil war.
-Aoun’s forces had made no significant inroads on the areas under Geagea’s control.
+Aoun's forces had made no significant inroads on the areas under Geagea's control.

 In August 1990, the Lebanese Parliament, which did not heed Aoun's order to dissolve, and the new president agreed on constitutional amendments embodying some of the political reforms envisioned at Taif.
 The National Assembly expanded to 128 seats and was for the first time divided equally between Christians and Muslims.

 As Saddam Hussein focused his attention on Kuwait, Iraqi supplies to Aoun dwindled.

 On 13 October 1990, Syria launched a major operation involving its army, air force (for the first time since Zahle's siege in 1981) and Lebanese allies (mainly the Lebanese Army led by General Émile Lahoud) against Aoun's stronghold around the presidential palace, where hundreds of Aoun supporters were killed.
-It then cleared out the last Aounist pockets, cementing its hold on the capital.
+It cleared out the last Aounist pockets, cementing its hold on the capital.
 Aoun fled to the French Embassy in Beirut, and later into exile in Paris.
 He was not able to return until May 2005.

 William Harris claims that the Syrian operation could not take place until Syria had reached an agreement with the United States, that in exchange for support against the Iraqi government of Saddam Hussein in the Gulf War, it would convince Israel not to attack Syrian aircraft approaching Beirut.
-Aoun claimed in 1990 that the United States "has sold Lebanon to Syria."
+Aoun claimed in 1990 that the United States "has sold Lebanon to Syria".